drduh/macOS-Security-and-Privacy-Guide/README.md

 Unless you're already familiar with packet filtering, spending too much time configuring pf is not recommended.
 It is also probably unnecessary if your Mac is behind a [NAT](https://www.grc.com/nat/nat.htm) on a secured home network, for example.

+For an example of using pf to audit "phone home" behavior of user and system-level processes on, see [fix-macosx/net-monitor](https://github.com/fix-macosx/net-monitor).

 ## Services
 Before you connect to the Internet, you may wish to disable some system services, which use up resources or phone home to Apple.